kristopher-bicknell/kristopher-bicknell/README.md

 - Started my high school's first GSA as a senior
 - Second place Freshman team at the 2024 ACM Programming Contest
 - Made a lot of Java and C++ projects

+## What I'm Working On

+### Projects for school:

+- I want to find someone to do a collaborative project with on GitHub as a way to practice Git workflow.

+### Personal projects:

+- Learn to sculpt a person in Blender
+- Make a custom shader in Blender using Open Shading Language